stnc/gulp-starter-kit-bootstrap/README.md

 # Gulp Starter Kit For Bootsrap

-> A simple Gulp 4 Starter Kit for bootsrap
+> A simple Gulp 4 Starter Kit for Bootstrap

 ## Features / Use Cases
 This Gulp Starter Kit provides a simple way of setting up a modern web development environment.